hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 layout: post
 permalink: /articles/:title
 type: "article"
-title: 'An "Instant Noodle" guide to Multi-Task Learning'
+title: 'Guide to "Instant Noodles" in Multi-Task Learning'
 image:
   feature: "articles/images/2019-01-22-mtl-a-practical-survey/featured.png"
   display: false
 tags: [survey, lecture notes, deep learning]
-excerpt: "A survey on stuffs that works like a charm as-is right from the box and are easy to implement &ndash; just like instant noodle!"
+excerpt: "An in-depth survey on stuffs that works like a charm as-is right from the box and are easy to implement &ndash; just like instant noodle!"
 comments: true
 ---